stndn/merpati/weather-etl/README.md

-# Merpati - Weather
+# Merpati - Weather ETL

-Retrieve and save weather information as provided by [Open Meteo API][url-open-meteo].
+Extract, Transform, and Load weather information as provided by [Open Meteo API][url-open-meteo] into S3 storage.

 ## Introduction

-The weather component of `Merpati` is a proof-of-concept application to complement [Garudata][url-garudata], the showcase of end-to-end data platform.
+The weather-ETL component of `Merpati` is a proof-of-concept application to complement [Garudata][url-garudata], the showcase the ETL process of data platform.
+It is part of the bigger end-to-end data platform showcase.

-It is built upon simple components where data may be downloaded, generated, and stored as part of data source.
+This component contains simplified modules where data may be downloaded, generated, processed, and stored as part of data source.

 The weather component consists of two modules:
 1. Get-weather: Integrates with Open-Meteo's API using Python's `requests` to download weather information for locations defined in [config/locations.json][url-config-locations].
+1. Process-weather: Extract the weather data into headers, current weather, hourly weather, and the units information into separate Parquet files
-2. Save-weather: Stores the retrieved weather information into object store
+1. Save-weather: Stores the retrieved weather information into object store

 For the object store, we will use MinIO.